ManojChandran/Object_Oriented/Chapter 6 - Design Patterns/README.md

 >3) Behavioral

 ## Creational
+Creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.

 ## Structural
+Structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships among entities.

 ## Behavioral
+Behavioral patterns are concerned with the assignment of responsibilities between objects, or, encapsulating behavior in an object and delegating requests to it

 Once you get hold on these Design Patterns, you are ready to solve mysteries and go beyond.
 Ultimately, solution is also an Object which has a meaning now .....